EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/09_pinia/README.md

 2. Log the mutation type with `$subscribe`, then convert `addToCart` to `$patch` and watch the type change.
 3. *(Bonus)* Expose the log on every store as `$actionLog` and type it.
+4. Make `loadProducts` rethrow in its `catch`, after setting `error` and `status` — the starter swallows the error in `shop.ts`, so carry the rethrow over to `catalog.ts`. `onError` only fires when the action actually rejects: an error caught and kept is a failure your logger never records.

 → **Done when** the action-log specs are green: a successful **and** a failed action, each with a duration.